Cretacolor Pastel Pencils

 Due to the slightly larger core size, these pencils are great for producing large, broad strokes.
-This makes them a good choice for areas of your work that you need a lot of color with minimal effort.
-And since they do produce good color with minimal effort, they are handy for other types of application such as hatching, pointillism, and swirls.
+This makes them a good choice for areas of your work where you need a lot of color with minimal effort.
+And since they do produce good color with minimal effort, they are handy for other types of applications such as hatching, pointillism, and swirls.
 We encourage you to test out different approaches to find out what works best for you.

 For detailed areas, you will want to try to sharpen the point to as fine of a point as possible.
 However, this will likely result in the tip easily chipping.
 This is simply the price you pay when working with pastel pencils.
-Nevertheless, really letting off your pushing pressure will make it an easier task.
+Nevertheless, letting off your pushing pressure will make it an easier task.

 Overall, we found the blending of these pencils to be very good.
 They seem to blend well no matter if you are using the tips as a built-in blender or if you go in with an eraser or your finger.
 Introducing water to them is also quite rewarding.
-The water really works well with the pigments and you will find that blending and transferring color to other areas of your paper is quite easy (and fun!).
+The water works well with the pigments and you will find that blending and transferring color to other areas of your paper is quite easy (and fun!).

 Layering is also quite good.
 We discovered that you could stack up quite a few layers before things got too out of control.
-Wax bloom is not really an issue here since these types of pencils don’t utilize a lot (if any) wax.
+Wax bloom is not an issue here since these types of pencils don’t utilize a lot (if any) wax.
 But keep in mind that the more layers that you apply, the messier things can get due to the nature of pastels.

 Packaging and Presentation – 4/5

 Cretacolor Pastel Pencils come in a standard cardboard carrying case.
 Embedded inside this case is a thin plastic tray with individual grooves for helping to secure the pastels.
-We have found that having a good case is particularly important on pastel pencils.
+We have found that having a good case is particularly important in pastel pencils.
 This is because when these pencils bump into each other, they can break off pieces of the core.
 This can result in quite a mess!